RistoBIn/international-website/src/pages/about/social-responsibility.md

     SEALAB is therefor running a healthy business with a strong focus on the environment, economy and the responsibility for our employees and society.

+    ### International Organization for Standardization

+    SEALAB has chosen to follow the guidelines stated in ISO 9001: 2015 to demonstrate our ability to consistently provide products and services that meet customer and regulatory requirements and to demonstrate continuous improvement, and Norwegian standard ISO 14001: 2015 concerning environmental management of the company.
   right: /img/three_pilars_of_sustainability.svg
 responsibilities:
   - description: >-